reefactor/zx-spectrum-instapack/README.md

 ./unreal_speccy_portable
 ```

-Checkout `BROWSE WEB` option in Main Menu.
-Huge online catalog is maintained by [vtrd.in](https://vtrd.in) community.
+Checkout `BROWSE WEB` option in Main Menu for huge online software catalog maintained by [vtrd.in](https://vtrd.in) community.

 UX NOTE: change `JOYSTICK` option from `KEMPSTON` to `CURSOR` in order to TRDOS menu to work